A deep look at the performance of all the most popular memory cards tested in the Panasonic S1H.

-If you’re not shooting at the highest bitrate, for example, you bought the camera for it’s 200Mbps 6k mode or 4k60 150Mbps, then you will find no issues using the slower UHS-II cards like the Sony M cards.
+If you’re not shooting at the highest bitrate, for example, you bought the camera for its 200Mbps 6k mode or 4k60 150Mbps, then you will find no issues using the slower v60 UHS-II cards like the Sony M cards.

-Each card is shown with the in-camera speeds next to them.
-Further below is a table showing how each memory card performed in the S1H as well as their USB 3.0 speeds tested with Windows 10.
+Each card is shown with the in-camera speeds next to it.
+Below is a table showing how each memory card performed in the S1H and their USB 3.0 speeds tested with Windows 10.

 Card Name | In-Camera Speed | Order |